berlinplan/berlinplan.github.io/readme.md

 > <sub> After Yes 10€ Automaticaly sent to Them. </sub>

+> <sub> Example 5: Who should  pay more in taxes?

++fireman, nursing assistant, teacher?+

-> <sub> Example 5: Who should  pay more in taxes? fireman, nursing assistant, teacher? or youtuber, instagramer, tik toker, porn performer who damage the society and international equality? </sub>
++or youtuber, instagramer, tik toker, porn performer who damage the society and international equality?+ </sub>

 #### Could People have in that App not only Political Voting area, rather Economic area too?
 And decide inside the Company that they work how much % each employee gets. instead of wages, direct profit or loss participation?